valencik/mastersAPSC/documents/thesis/thesis.md

 ![G1 index for number of clusters](images/11papers-noratio-g1-clusters.png){#fig:cluster-g1}

-The two cluster evaluation metrics are mostly in agreement, this is a sign of strength.
+The two cluster evaluation metrics suggest that 5 or 6 cluster centers is optimal.
 Table @tbl:first-5clusters shows the data point values for the 5 different cluster centroids.
 Table @tbl:first-6clusters shows the centroid information for the 6 cluster scheme.
 Note that the data has been standardized, so the values in the tables are in standard deviations.